lumail/lumail/README.md

 Although primarily developed and tested against GNU/Linux it should run upon Mac OS X, and FreeBSD.
 If your system isn't supported, and is Unix-like then this is a bug which should be fixed.

-`lumail` is primarily designed to operate against local `Maildir`-hierachies, but IMAP support is available, as well as support for GPG for security.
+`lumail` is primarily designed to operate against local `Maildir`-hierarchies, but IMAP support is available, as well as support for GPG for security.

 This `README.md` file contains brief details of the project, with more complete documentation provided on the homepage.
 The following links on the project website should be a good starting point: